groundhoggwp/groundhogg/README.txt

 * Start Marketing

 == Frequently Asked Questions ==

-= Do I need any additional marketing software like mailchimp? = No, Groundhogg is a completely standalone, lightweight marketing system designed to keep you in the black, even when it comes to your monthly software bill.
+= Does Groundhogg need any additional marketing software like MailChimp? = No, Groundhogg is a completely standalone, lightweight marketing system designed to keep you in the black, even when it comes to your monthly software bill.

-= Is there any monthly fee or required upgrade? =
-No, you can use Groundhogg for free forever.
+= Does Groundhogg have any monthly fee or required upgrades? = No, you can use Groundhogg for free forever.
 Groundhogg is a Open Source project designed to democratize email marketing and provide simple easy to use tools to new and none tech savvy business owners.

-= Will it connect to Woocommerce or other plugins? = Yes, you can find our Official [Woocommerce](https://groundhogg.io/downloads/woocommerce) extension on our site among other extensions for other popular plugins.
+= Does Groundhogg connect to Woocommerce or other plugins? = Yes, you can find our Official [Woocommerce](https://groundhogg.io/downloads/woocommerce) extension on our site among other extensions for other popular plugins.

+= Does Groundhogg work with my theme? =
+Groundhogg is theme agnostic, meaning it will work with any theme.
+Groundhogg is mostly administrative and very little is seen by visitors.

+= Does Groundhogg track my subscribers? =
+Yes, Groundhogg has a very smart tracking system that will allow you to monitor your clients interactions with your emails and your site.

+= Does Groundhogg Integrate with my membership plugin? = Yes, Groundhogg has a builtin connection with the WordPress user API, meaning it will automatically use user roles in your site, like from a membership plugin.

-= Is it secure? =
+= Is Groundhogg secure? =
 We follow all best WordPress security practices.
 Plus it's open source, so we have a large community looking out for potential weaknesses when it comes to your data.

-= Is it GDPR, CANSPAM, and CASL compliant? =
-Yes, we have tools available to meet the criteria of all the worlds ANTI-SPAM & privacy legislation.
+= Is Groundhogg GDPR, CANSPAM, or CASL compliant? = Yes, we have tools available to meet the criteria of all the worlds ANTI-SPAM & privacy legislation.

+= Is Groundhogg better than my current CRM/Marketing Automation tool? = Well, that's up to you!
+We'll never say Groundhogg is better than anyone, but it is **different.** And sometimes different is better than better.

+= What if my question ins't answered here? =
+Then you can ask us your question directly.
+Send us a [chat on our site](https://www.groundhogg.io/) or join our [Facebook group](https://www.groundhogg.io/fb/) to ask your question.

 == Changelog ==

+= 1.3.11.13 =
+* FIXED bug that allowed the Create User step to add users to any subsite on a multisite.

+= 1.3.11.12 =
+* ADDED Preparation for upgrading to 2.0

+= 1.3.11.11 =

+* FIXED {id} not working
+* FIXED GDPR & Terms compliance being removed when updating a contact

+= 1.3.11.10 =
+* FIXED Altbody being included in plain text emails when using GH_SS_MAIL function.
+* FIXED Street Address 2 should not be required.

 = 1.3.11.9 =
-* ADD Terms & GDPR consent to field mapping API.
+* ADDED {id} replacement code

 = 1.3.11.8 =
 * FIXED comptibility bug with plugins which include forms on all admin pages.